HoshinoSuzumi/rayine-layer/docs/content/2.components/message.md

 </template>
 ```

-Then, use the `useMessage` composable to add notifications to your app anywhere you want.
+Then, use the `useMessage` composable to add messages to your app anywhere you want.

 ```vue
 <script lang="ts" setup>